There are dozens of ways to have fun this winter, for FREE. From music to nature

 1550 N. Kingsbury Street, Chicago

-Come on out to Whole Foods Lincoln Park and enjoy a free show every Wednesday and Thursday morning at 10am.
+Come on out to Whole Foods Lincoln Park and enjoy a free show every Thursday morning at 10am.
 The creative teachers from nearby Bubbles Academy will on be on stage, entertaining kids in a half hour of exciting songs and stories.
 This event is a favorite for lots of moms and kids and always draws a crowd.
 Kids can dance and sing along with their favorite songs, and then shop at this enormous Whole Foods to help mom pick out some great snacks to take home.

 Brookfield Zoo Free Admission Days